calvintaw/NextChat/README_CS50.md

 ### Technical Decisions

-* **Supabase + postgres.js**: I picked Supabase mainly because it’s easy to set up.
+- **Supabase + postgres.js**: I picked Supabase mainly because it’s easy to set up.
 But instead of using Supabase’s own query functions, I ended up using `postgres.js` for database queries.
 The reason?
 I didn’t want to constantly be looking up Supabase documentation just to do basic stuff like `SELECT` or `INSERT`.
 This makes writing queries faster and more straightforward for me, even if it’s not “idiomatic” Supabase.
-* **withCurrentUser utility**: This function started as a safety measure—it made sure the authenticated user ID came from the server so that fraud or spoofing would be hard.
+- **withCurrentUser utility**: This function started as a safety measure—it made sure the authenticated user ID came from the server so that fraud or spoofing would be hard.
 Over time, it became more of a convenience helper; some functions still depend on it simply because refactoring would take extra work.
 It’s kind of a “removable crutch” at this point.
-* **DM Rooms**: One-to-one chat rooms are generated deterministically using both users’ IDs, sorted alphabetically with `localeCompare`, plus a prefix (`/chat/[room_id]/`).
+- **DM Rooms**: One-to-one chat rooms are generated deterministically using both users’ IDs, sorted alphabetically with `localeCompare`, plus a prefix (`/chat/[room_id]/`).
 It’s simple and works, but it also means user IDs are exposed in URLs.
 Originally, this was to make linking chats easier, but now I realize there might be some edge-case exploits if someone is clever.
 I didn’t have time to rethink it.
-* **News feed**: Locally, the app uses a live API, but in production it just serves static data.
+- **News feed**: Locally, the app uses a live API, but in production it just serves static data.
 I couldn’t find a free API that worked reliably, so the feed ends up being old news.
 Not ideal, but it was better than nothing.
-* **Media storage**: Profile pictures, chat images, and server images all go directly into the Supabase storage bucket without much organization.
+- **Media storage**: Profile pictures, chat images, and server images all go directly into the Supabase storage bucket without much organization.
 There’s no folder hierarchy or deletion system.
 I did this mostly because I had no experience with proper media handling, and the project had already taken way too long.

 ### Known Flaws

-* There’s no way to verify that a user’s email is legitimate, which is obviously a problem if this were a real app.
+- There’s no way to verify that a user’s email is legitimate, which is obviously a problem if this were a real app.
-* Login rate limiting isn’t implemented, so technically someone could brute-force credentials.
+- Login rate limiting isn’t implemented, so technically someone could brute-force credentials.
-* The site always defaults to light mode.
+- The site always defaults to light mode.
 I originally wanted it to default to dark, but I couldn’t figure out why the bug happens—and to be honest, I don’t even know if it still happens.
-* Database and UI inconsistencies can appear in edge cases.
+- Database and UI inconsistencies can appear in edge cases.
 For example, if User A accepts a friend request at the same time User B rejects it, the results can be weird.
-* Rapid message spam can cause mismatched messages, duplicates, or strange display issues.
+- Rapid message spam can cause mismatched messages, duplicates, or strange display issues.
 This comes from a combination of WebSocket handling and how messages are inserted locally for instant feedback.
-* Multi-line messages collapse into a single line when edited.
+- Multi-line messages collapse into a single line when edited.
 I know a textarea would fix this, but I didn’t implement it.
-* As mentioned, the news feed doesn’t show actual news in production because of API limitations.
+- As mentioned, the news feed doesn’t show actual news in production because of API limitations.
-* The Discover Servers page isn’t polished—UI-wise it’s still rough around the edges.
+- The Discover Servers page isn’t polished—UI-wise it’s still rough around the edges.
-* Media management is messy: if you upload a new profile pic, the old one doesn’t get deleted or moved, so the app main storage bucket just accumulates random files.
+- Media management is messy: if you upload a new profile pic, the old one doesn’t get deleted or moved, so the app main storage bucket just accumulates random files.
+- The server creates a room with user and the system AI chat bot every time a new user registers which is not good (I think)
+- the chat room fetches all the messages when user go to chat room which would cause some loads on the server

 ### Security Considerations

-* Exposing user IDs in chat room URLs was a design choice to make linking and room creation simpler.
+- Exposing user IDs in chat room URLs was a design choice to make linking and room creation simpler.
 The downside is that some actions—like editing messages or verifying DM access rely on these IDs.
 I think it’s probably safe, but I can’t guarantee there’s no way to exploit it.
 A more secure approach would use randomized room IDs or a mapping table.
-* Overall, many of the design decisions were made for **speed and simplicity** rather than security or scalability.
+- Overall, many of the design decisions were made for **speed and simplicity** rather than security or scalability.
 If I were doing this in production for actual product, a lot of things would need to change.

 ---